-At the location Hutstein there had two dominions, Rannariedl and Falkenstein, a loan given away.
-It is important to know that both Rannariedl and Falkenstein originally belonged to one aristocrat family, the counts of Falkenstein.
-Therefore, both, Rannariedl and Falkenstein, had loans in the same villages and locations as the territory was equally divided when the Falkensteiner had to pledge Rannariedl in 1301 for the first time.
+At the location Hutstein two dominions, Rannariedl and Falkenstein, had given away a fief.
+It is important to know that both Rannariedl and Falkenstein originally belonged to one single aristocrat family, the counts of Falkenstein.
+Therefore, both, Rannariedl and Falkenstein, had fiefs in the same villages and locations as the territory was equally divided when the Falkensteiner had to pledge Rannariedl in 1301 for the first time.

-That’s the primary reason why Rannariedl as well Falkenstein gave away a loan at Hutstein.
+That’s the primary reason why Rannariedl as well Falkenstein had both a fief at Hutstein.

-Thomas Hutsteiner is mentioned in another tax document of the dominion of Rannariedl from 1509:
+Thomas Hutsteiner is mentioned in another tax document of the dominion of Rannariedl from 1509, too: